-Creamed Chipped Beef is an easy, frugal comfort food dinner recipe, with a creamy, cheesy white sauce and roast beef deli meat, served over golden crunch toast.
+Creamed Chipped Beef is an easy, frugal comfort food dinner recipe, with a creamy bechamel sauce and chipped beef, served over golden crunchy toast.

 Creamed Chipped Beef